EZeng1259/Three-Nearest-Neighbors/README.md

 # Three-Nearest-Neighbors

-This is a k-nearest neighbors classification algorithm, that consists of the three nearest training examples, to differentiate between two different objects.
+This is a k-nearest neighbors classification algorithm, using the three nearest training examples to differentiate between setosa and versicolor irises.
 Code is written in MATLAB